xiix0/scam/README.md

-Your nature demands love and your happiness depends on it.
+Your aim is high and to the right.